shigekazukoya/CSharpMcpServer/README.md

   - Project creation and configuration prompts (CreateMcpServerPrompts)
   - Automated creation of necessary folder structures and project files
   - Automatic integration with solutions

+## Utilities

+- [McpInsight](CSharpMcpServer.Utility/McpInsight/) - Debug and monitoring tool for MCP servers
+  - Real-time monitoring of communication between MCP clients and servers
+  - Interactive testing of MCP server commands
+  - Message display in an easy-to-analyze format
+  - Usable in all phases of stdio-based MCP server development

 ## Usage